llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     exit;
     ```

+16. At the bash prompt, close the bash shell running as the **mongodb** user:

+    ```bash
+    exit
+    ```

-13. Run the following command restart the mongodb service.
+17. Run the following command restart the mongodb service.
 Verify that the service restarts without any error messages, and is listening on port 27017:

     ```bash
-    sudo /opt/bitnami/ctlscript.sh start
+    sudo service mongod start
     ```

-14. Run the following command to verify that you can now log in to mongodb as the deviceadmin user:
+18. Run the following command to verify that you can now log in to mongodb as the deviceadmin user:

     ```bash
     mongo -u "deviceadmin" -p "Pa55w.rd" --authenticationDatabase DeviceData
     ```

-15. At the **>** prompt, run the following command to quit the mongo shell:
+19. At the **>** prompt, run the following command to quit the mongo shell:

     ```mongosh
     exit;
     ```

-16. At the **bitnami@mongodbserver** prompt, type the following command to disconnect from the MongoDB server and return to the Cloud Shell:
+20. At the bash prompt, run the following command to disconnect from the MongoDB server and return to the Cloud Shell:

     ```bash
     exit